Trying to save more money but left feeling frustrated? Read on for 20 simple and creative ways to save money right now!

 2. Automate Your Savings

 Are you getting to the end of every month and realizing you have nothing left to put into savings?
-It’s time to re-evaluate HOW you’re putting money aside.
+Struggling to establish an emergency fund?
+It’s time to re-evaluate HOW you’re putting money aside to reach your savings goal.

 Automating your savings is a game changer!
 There are two ways that work really well: